mbeliogl/Penny.io/Readme.md

 <div align="center">

-# Penny.io – Wallet‑Native Micropayments for Web Publishing
+# Penny.io – A New Way to Monetize Written Content

 Pay‑per‑article access, instant author payouts, and dual‑network wallet support powered by the x402 payment protocol.